 To find your zoned school, type your address into the search bar at the top of this page.
 You may also call the City of New York at 311 or (212) NEW-YORK.

 If your zoned school is satisfactory, then usually you can relax.
 Your child is guaranteed a seat except in rare instances where a school is so overcrowded that it cannot admit every child who lives in its zone.
 In this case, a few children may be assigned to nearby schools.
 If you move within the city after your child is enrolled in a school, she may continue to attend her old school through its highest grade or transfer to an elementary school in her new neighborhood.

 If your child is entering an elementary grade other than kindergarten, you may register directly at your zoned school.
 If you live in a district that doesn't have zoned schools or you want your child to attend a school other than your zoned option, you will need to go to a Family Welcome Center to enroll your child.

-Tip: Before you head to the Family Welcome center, do some research on InsideSchools to identify schools that both you like and your child is eligible to attend.
+Tip: Before you head to the Family Welcome center, do some research on InsideSchools to identify schools that you like and that your child is eligible to attend.
 Also, contact each school you're interested in to see if they have space.

 Apply to kindergarten

 The Department of Education has a centralized kindergarten enrollment system.
 It allows you to apply to up to 12 schools and gives the impression that there is more school choice than, in fact, is available.
 Nothing can stop you from putting a very popular school on your list, but don’t get your hopes up.
 Nonetheless, there are options beyond your zoned school.